niklasfrykholm/blog/2012/hack-day-report.md

 * We avoided Skype, email and meetings during the day, so that wd could focus 100 % on the projects.

-* A couple of days after the events we had a small show &amp; tell, where everybody could present what they had learned.
+* A couple of days after the events we had a small show & tell, where everybody could present what they had learned.

 ## Results